jonkensta/ibp-server/README.md

   - printing processing labels through the Dymo JS framework,
   - querying inmate data from the TDCJ and FBOP websites,
   - printing warnings and alerts for inmates,
-  - printing shipment and request metrics.
+  - printing shipment and request metrics,
+  - logging in through Google your google account.

 # Installation
 Installing and running this software requires several steps.
 First, the Python and HTML/CSS/JS dependencies must be installed.

 ## Meeting Dependencies
-All of the Python dependencies must be installed as given in `requirements.txt`.
+All of the Python dependencies must be installed as given in [the requirements file](requirements.txt).
 It is recommended that these be installed in a virtual environment.
 ```bash
 pip install -r requirements.txt